Ronald Howard (British actor)

-Early life
+Early life and education

-Howard was born in South Norwood, London, the son of Ruth Evelyn (née Martin) and the actor Leslie Howard.
+Ronald Howard was born on 7 April 1918 in South Norwood, London, the son of actor Leslie Howard and Ruth Evelyn (née Martin).

 He attended Tonbridge School.
-After graduating from Jesus College, Cambridge, Ronald became a newspaper reporter for a while but decided to become an actor.
+After graduating from Jesus College, Cambridge, Howard became a newspaper reporter for a while, but then decided to become an actor.

 Film career

-His first film role was an uncredited bit part in Pimpernel Smith (1941), a film directed by and starring his father in the title role, though young Howard's part ended up on the cutting room floor.
+His first movie role was an uncredited bit part in Pimpernel Smith (1941), a film directed by and starring his father in the title role, though young Howard's part ended up on the cutting room floor.
 In the early 1940s, Howard gained acting experience in regional theatre, the London stage and eventually films; his official debut was in 1947's While the Sun Shines.
 Howard received varying degrees of exposure in some well-known films, such as The Queen of Spades (1949) and The Browning Version (1951).
 Howard played Will Scarlet in the episode of the same name of the 1950s British television classic The Adventures of Robin Hood starring Richard Greene.
 The character of Scarlet was later portrayed by Paul Eddington.

 The 1954 Sherlock Holmes television series, based on the Arthur Conan Doyle characters and produced by Sheldon Reynolds, ran for 39 episodes starring Howard as Holmes and Howard Marion-Crawford as Watson.
 In addition to 21st century DVD releases, in 2006 and 2014 this series was broadcast in the UK on the satellite channel Bonanza, before being repeated in May 2021 on Talking Pictures TV.